Fudmottin/Chudnovsky/README.md

 2. **MPFR:** A library for multiple-precision floating-point computations with correct rounding.
 You can download it from [here](http://www.mpfr.org/mpfr-current/#download).

 Make sure to install these libraries before compiling and running the program.
 Both packages are also available on [brew.sh](https://brew.sh).

+These libraries are used for the high precision computation required to compute many digits of π.

 ## How To Compile The Program?
 You need a compiler that supports C++20 standard because this code uses features introduced in this version.